 The national flag of India is also called “Tiranga” because of the three colors it has.

-The significance of the colours and the chakra in the National Flag was amply described by Dr S. Radhakrishnan in the Constituent Assembly which unanimously adopted the National Flag.
+The significance of the colors and the chakra in the National Flag was amply described by Dr S. Radhakrishnan in the Constituent Assembly which unanimously adopted the National Flag.
+He explained:

 - White Color: The white in the center is light, the path of truth to guide our conduct.It indicates peace and truth.

 - Green Color: The green shows our relation to soil, our relation to the plant life here on which all other life depends.
 This color is for prosperity, growth and fertility of the motherland India.

 The Ashoka wheel in the center of the white band of Tiranga is the wheel of the law of dharma.
 Again, the wheel denotes motion.
 The blue chakra with 24 spikes shows 24 hours a day.
 There is death in stagnation and life in movement.
 India should no more resist change, it must move and go forward.
 The wheel represents the dynamism of a peaceful change.”Size and Shape of Our National Flag, “Tiranga”

 The national flag of India is of the rectangular shape of correct proportions.
 The standard sizes of the National Flag, “Tiranga” are as follows: